 - Watch lecture on video: Adverse Effects of Microplastics in Aquatic Ecosystems are Questionable

-- 2017-2018.
-SERDP.
-Proof-of-Concept for the in situ Toxicity Identification Evaluation iTIE) Technology for Assessing Contaminated Sediments, Remediation Success, Recontamination and Source Identification. $200,000.
+- An in situ Toxicity Identification Evaluation (iTIE) Technology for Assessing Contaminated Sediments, Remediation Success, Recontamination and Source Identification.
+SERDP. $1,220,000.

 PhD, University of Texas at Dallas (environmental science: aquatic toxicology)